For the year ending 31 December 2020

-James Hay Partnership Management Limited (along with the other members of its group) (together “James Hay”) provide retirement wealth planning solutions.
-With over 40 years’ experience, we have evolved with the market to become trusted by over 58,000* investors, holding over £27 billion* in pension and investment savings.
+James Hay Partnership Management Limited along with the other members of its group (together “James Hay”) provides retirement wealth planning solutions.
+With over 40 years’ experience in this field, we have evolved with the market to become trusted by over 57,000* investors, holding over £27 billion* in pension and investment savings.

-James Hay has a policy of zero-tolerance to modern slavery and has implemented controls to mitigate the risks of slavery and human trafficking occurring in our business or in our supply chain.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) and constitutes our Modern Slavery and Human Trafficking Statement for the financial year ending 31 December 2019.
+James Hay has a zero-tolerance policy towards modern slavery and has implemented appropriate controls to mitigate the risks of slavery and human trafficking occurring in our business or in our supply chain.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2020.

 Our supply chain

-James Hay’s commitment to eradicating modern slavery is embedded into our business through our Supplier Code of Conduct which sets our expectations as to behaviours and practices of our suppliers and reflects our own business values and standards.
+James Hay’s commitment to eradicating modern slavery is embedded in our business through our Supplier Code of Conduct which sets out our expectations as to the behaviours and practices of our suppliers and reflects our own business values and standards.

 As a provider of financial services, we do not have a very long or complex supply chain.
-Our main suppliers are predominantly UK based providers of goods and services that enable us to maintain and develop our operations.
-While we consider our suppliers to be at relatively low risk of engaging in practices of modern slavery and human trafficking, and there have been no recorded incidences of modern slavery within our supply chain, our Supplier Code of Conduct requires suppliers to comply with all applicable laws, thereby mitigating the risk that any practices which might amount to modern slavery.
+Our main suppliers are predominantly UK-based providers of goods and services that enable us to maintain and develop our operations.
+While we consider our suppliers to be at relatively low risk of engaging in practices of modern slavery and human trafficking, and there have been no recorded incidences of modern slavery within our supply chain, our Supplier Code of Conduct requires suppliers to comply with all applicable laws, thereby mitigating the risk of any practices which might amount to modern slavery.

 Our Policies in relation to Slavery and Human Trafficking:

-As part of our commitment and obligations under the Modern Slavery Act and other legislation relating to the detection and prevention of modern slavery, our Supplier Code of Conduct reflects our commitment to act ethically and with integrity in all our business relationships and is our primary governance tool in being able to identify and eradicate modern slavery and human trafficking should they ever arise in our supply chain.
+As part of our obligations under the Modern Slavery Act 2015 and other legislation relating to the detection and prevention of modern slavery, our Supplier Code of Conduct embeds our commitment to act ethically and with integrity in all our business relationships and is our primary governance tool in being able to identify and eradicate modern slavery and human trafficking should they ever arise in our supply chain.

 We also use other tools to address this matter, with a particular focus on our employees who are on the front line in terms of identifying issues such as modern slavery and human trafficking.
 Expectations of employee conduct – in particular, the expectation that employees will act in alignment with James Hay’s core values – are made clear through a transparent and linear induction process and probationary period.
 Our whistleblowing policy ensures a safe environment for any employee wishing to report any actual or suspected wrong-doing.
-We also conduct regular employee engagement surveys for our employees, which offers a further opportunity for employees to raise (in confidence) any concerns they may have regarding any wrong doing or breaches of law.
+We also conduct regular employee engagement surveys, which offer a further opportunity for employees to raise (in confidence) any concerns they may have regarding any wrong-doing or breaches of law.

-We strive to ensure that there is transparency in both our supply chains and our own business and look for the same standards from our contractors, suppliers and other business partners as we apply in our own business.
+We strive to ensure that there is transparency in both our supply chain and our own business and look for the same standards from our contractors, suppliers and other business partners as we apply in our own business.
 We are committed to ensuring that this is a continuous, developing process.

 What we’re doing to prevent Slavery and Human Trafficking

 - Due diligence which is undertaken in respect of suppliers, the results of which have demonstrated that our suppliers present a very low risk of modern slavery or human trafficking in our supply chain – we take care to use reputable UK-based (and a small number of EU-based) suppliers, and review their terms of business and corporate responsibility practices for alignment with our own values, including with regards to the prevention of modern slavery and human trafficking, before entering into business arrangements with them.

-- Review by our procurement team of our contractual arrangements with suppliers to maximise consistency and transparency in those relationships.
+- Rolling periodic review by our procurement team of our contractual arrangements with suppliers to maximise consistency and transparency in those relationships.

-- Incorporation of terms requiring compliance with all applicable laws (including the Modern Slavery Act) in our standard contracts.
+- Incorporation of terms requiring compliance with all applicable laws (including the Modern Slavery Act 2015 and secondary legislation) in our standard contracts.

-- Anti-money laundering processes and controls: as a financial institution, James Hay is at risk of handling cash and other assets that could have been financed by modern slavery.
-James Hay has in place a Financial Crime Framework, an Anti-Bribery Policy, an Anti-Facilitation of Tax Evasion Policy, anti-fraud policies, a Money Laundering Reporting Officer and controls for identifying and preventing any form of money laundering (including that which may facilitate financing that supports modern slavery).
+- Stringent anti-money laundering processes and controls: as a financial institution, James Hay is at risk of handling cash and other assets that could have been financed by modern slavery.
+James Hay has in place a Financial Crime Framework, an Anti-Bribery Policy, an Anti-Facilitation of Tax Evasion Policy, anti-fraud policies, a Money Laundering Reporting Officer and other controls for identifying and preventing any form of money laundering or other financial crime (including that which may facilitate financing that supports modern slavery).

-- Robust HR policies and practices that align with our obligations under the Modern Slavery Act, which include background checking on all new employees and contractors, and the use of reputable and trusted agencies for recruitment and pre-employment screening of both permanent and temporary or fixed-term workers.
+- Robust HR policies and practices that align with our obligations under the Modern Slavery Act 2015, which include background checking on all new employees and contractors, and the use of reputable and trusted agencies for recruitment and pre-employment screening of both permanent and temporary or fixed-term workers.

-James Hay remains committed to implementing and enforcing effective systems and controls to ensure that modern slavery and human trafficking is not taking place in our business or supply chain.
+James Hay is wholeheartedly committed to implementing effective systems and controls to ensure that the abhorrent practices of modern slavery and human trafficking are not taking place in our business or supply chain.
 We are pleased that our current measures have been effective, as there have been no reported incidences of modern slavery or human trafficking in our business or supply chain, but we are not complacent and are aware that this is an on-going risk.
-We will therefore continue to develop our approach, educate our employees and assess and manage risks on an on-going basis.
+We will therefore continue to develop our approach, educate our employees and assess and manage risks on a continuing basis.